nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 # [A note about sampling](https://nextstrain.org/ncov/2020-03-13?c=country&r=country&d=map&p=grid&legend=closed)
 We currently have sequences from samples taken in 30 countries across 5 continents.
 This is an incredible feat -- sequencing an unknown, large RNA virus in the midst of a pandemic is difficult, and is only possible through the incredible work and timely sharing of data by scientists and physicians around the world.
 <br><br>
 While this data enables us to infer many useful characteristics of the outbreak and track its spread in real time, it's important to emphasize that our conclusions are limited by the available data.
+<br><br>
 For example, the map shows very few sequences from the global south.
 This is NOT because COVID-19 isn't circulating in these areas, or that these cases are not as crucial to understand; rather, we just don't have much data available from these areas.
 The size of each circle on the map indicates how much data is currently available from that area, rather than the true size of the outbreak.

 <!-- There is NO right-side text -->